-Even though the Covid-19 pandemic also affects the progress of the pilot in Weiz, as physical meetings with the stakeholders were not possible for some times and some works have been (slightly) delayed, the midterm report can still be very positive as a lot has already been achieved.
+Even though the Covid-19 pandemic also affects the progress of the pilot in Weiz, as physical meetings with the stakeholders were not possible for some times and some works have been (slightly) delayed, the Final report can still be very positive as a lot has already been achieved.
 The construction phase of the storage started in February 2020 and was completed with the installation of the water buffer storage at the end of June 2020.
 All challenges resulting from the implementation of the extension were excellently mastered by the measures taken.
 Moreover, the project team successfully applied for a KEM funding for heat storages in order to raise additional funds to finance the project.
 As the only project in Austria, it was a great achievement for the Austrian Store4HUC team, as well as its local partners and stakeholders, that the storage expansion project in Weizberg received the "KEM Thermal Storage" funding, with the maximum eligible rate of 45% of the investment costs.
 This can be seen as a strong confirmation of the chosen path of the pilot in Weiz as well as of the importance of the Store4HUC project in general.

-The water buffer storage is necessary, because there are currently too high emission loads, there is no emergency boiler and in general the lifetime of the system, energy efficiency and the use of renewable energy sources should be increased.
+The installation of the water buffer storage was necessary, because there have been too high emission loads, there was no emergency boiler and in general the lifetime of the system, energy efficiency and the use of renewable energy sources could be increased.
 The expected energy savings are calculated with 9 % of biomass fuel, 2 % of grid losses and 12 % electricity reduction.
 As described in the following chapters, there is a great potential to implement the planned system in other HUCs.
 The pilot should serve as a lighthouse for other municipalities as biomass district heating systems in the context of historical centres are widespread in Styria, one of 9 counties in Austria.
 Other regional municipalities have already announced a clear interest on the project results e.g. on the CEBC 2020 conference in Graz on 24-01-20 and via usual communication channels.
+The "digging ceremony of the storage was in February 2020 and the opening and the stakeholder Workshop with every involved company took place on the 23rd of July 2021.

 Nevertheless, it is challenging to provide a low carbon energy supply in cities in a style of energy storages.
 Especially in historical urban centres it is very difficult to achieve these results, because interventions in this specific area meet strict architectural protection constraints, involve higher implementation costs and often come in conflict with town planning policies.
-Therefore, one of the main objectives of the Store4HUC project is also to improve and enrich energy and spatial planning strategies targeting historical city centres by focusing on integration of energy storage systems to enhance the public institutional and utility capabilities.
+Therefore, one of the main objectives of the Store4HUC project was also to improve and enrich energy and spatial planning strategies targeting historical city centres by focusing on integration of energy storage systems to enhance the public institutional and utility capabilities.